 Past issues with funds collection

-Even though the premise of the crowdfunding platform is to gain recurring payments on an ongoing basis.
-It seems that it can be challenging to get people to make a regular financial commitment to a startup.
-Depending on how often they look at the startup’s content.
+Even though the premise of the crowdfunding platform is to gain recurring payments on an ongoing basis it can be challenging to get people to make a regular financial commitment to a startup.
 Generally, though, it is a more complex proposition for many than making a one-time donation.

 In addition, a serious issue arose in 2018 when numerous creators and startups saw significantly lower payments than previously obtained due to Patreon’s refusal to accept their subscribers’ payments.
 Along with that, many creators and startups found that they could not access their remaining funds on that platform.
-With Patreon citing “suspicious behavior” as the reason for this restriction.
-As mentioned in the first disadvantage, because of its limited help section.
-The creators who were going through those problems often received no feedback, clarification, or help from the platform.
+Patreon cited “suspicious behavior” as the reason for this restriction.
+Due to the platform’s limited help section, the creators who were going through those problems often received no feedback, clarification, or help from the platform.

-Whichever crowdfunding platform a startup chooses.
-It is essential to know that an effective crowdfunding campaign should be a part of an overall business strategy.
+Whichever crowdfunding platform a startup chooses, it is essential to know that an effective crowdfunding campaign should be a part of an overall business strategy.
 Regardless of whether the campaign is on Kickstarter, Indiegogo, or Patreon, brands need to implement strategies, planning, and efforts to make it successful.
-They can either create these strategies on their own or with the help of PR professionals like Pressfarm.
+They can either create these strategies on their own or with the help of PR professionals like those at Pressfarm.